-Revision Rhinoplasty in West Hollywood, CA
+Revision Rhinoplasty in Irvine, CA

 In some cases, patients may find themselves dissatisfied with their results after rhinoplasty surgery.
 There’s nothing wrong with feeling a little bit down after healing from nose surgery and finding that the final product doesn’t meet your expectations —it is a difficult procedure to perform and things don’t always go according to plan.
-Dr. Homer Hojjat, MD, offers revision rhinoplasty surgery in West Hollywood, CA at SoCal Aesthetic Surgery to help patients resolve any lingering concerns and feel incredible about their rhinoplasty results.
+Dr. Homer Hojjat, MD, offers revision rhinoplasty surgery in Irvine, CA at SoCal Aesthetic Surgery to help patients resolve any lingering concerns and feel incredible about their rhinoplasty results.